 How much water to drink per day

 Water makes up 60% of your body weight and is involved in every biological function.
-Yet most people don't drink enough — and the common recommendation ('2 liters a day') is too simplistic.
+Yet, most people don't drink enough — and the recommendations we hear ("2 liters a day") are too simplistic.
 Your actual need depends on your weight, activity, diet, and environment.

 Steps